l-mb/l-mb.github.io/content/2024-11-15-free-open-ethical.md

 short; you, me, them.
 We exist in the world, and even when we change it, change is not instant.

+It should come as no surprise that this, too, is already externally restricted via national and international law and regulations, see for example [the Linux kernel][8].
+The governments will absolutely have their say; the idea that everyone is invited into every group is, frankly, naïve.

 # Free and Open Source won't save us

 Free and Open Source as they are and by themselves do not lead to a fairer world.

-We need to evolve beyond those rigid and suppsedly "neutral" approaches;
-it is not just commercial exploitation which open-washes our communities (and where I believe that the [Software Freedom Conservancy](https://sfconservancy.org/) comes out ahead in their stance over OSI's pragmatism), but viewing software in isolation from the rest of society would be reductionist.
+We need to evolve beyond those rigid and supposedly "neutral" approaches; it is not just commercial exploitation which open-washes our communities (and where I believe that the [Software Freedom Conservancy](https://sfconservancy.org/) comes out ahead in their stance over OSI's pragmatism), but viewing software in isolation from the rest of society would be reductionist.
 To insist on "neutrality" is in itself